Benjilitics/Streamlit-EDA-Application/README.md

 * If you see protocol buffers error.
 Try: `pip install --upgrade protobuf==3.20.0`
 * If you see error: `AttributeError: module ‘click’ has no attribute ‘get_os_args’`.
 Try `pip install streamlit==1.8.1` # I already update this streamlit version in the requirements.txt
 * If you see error `ImportError: cannot import name 'escape' from 'jinja2'`.
 Try to downgrade jinja2 by `pip install jinja2==3.0.3`
+* If you see error `ImportError: DLL load failed: The specified module could not be found`.
+Try to install `pip install pyqt5-tools`

 HERE WE GO!